The average person burns between 200 and 400 calories walking an hour each day.

 Mental Benefits of Cardio

 Did you know that regular cardio can improve your mental state?
-Exercising releases endorphins and enkephalins, which are the body’s “feel-good hormones.”
-Cardio has been useful for people with depression, anxiety, or dementia.
+Exercising releases endorphins and enkephalins, the body’s “feel-good hormones.”
+Cardio has been helpful for people with depression, anxiety, or dementia.

 By increasing the blood supply to your brain, you’re improving your neurons’ health by delivering oxygen and nutrients.

-Researchers have found that exercise creates new neurons in the hippocampus, which is responsible for memory, emotions, and learning.
+Researchers have found that exercise creates new neurons in the hippocampus responsible for memory, emotions, and learning.

 Cardio Equipment To Help You Get Started